-For information on configuration changes and other changes to clusters that can and cannot be safely made directly through Cloudera Manager, see Modifying or Updating Clusters Using Cloudera Manager on page 116.
+For information on configuration changes and other changes to clusters that can and cannot be safely made directly through Cloudera Manager, see Cloudera Director and Cloudera Manager Usage on page 144.

 Setting up a Cloudera Manager License

 There are three ways to set up a Cloudera Manager license using Cloudera Director, each corresponding to a field within the Licensing configuration section of the aws.conf configuration file.
 The three are mutually exclusive.